Princess Philippine Charlotte of Prussia: Life

-She raised her son Charles in reverence of her brother, Frederick of Prussia, gave him a humanist education with Abbé Jerusalem among his tutors, and sent him on a Grand Tour with the archaeologist Winckelmann as his companion.
+She raised her son Charles in reverence of her brother Frederick, gave him a humanist education with Abbé Jerusalem among his tutors, and sent him on a Grand Tour with the archaeologist Johann Joachim Winckelmann as his companion.

 In 1773, Charles I was obliged to make his son regent, and in 1780, he died, and was succeeded by her son.

 The Swedish Princess Hedwig Elizabeth Charlotte described her, as well as her family, at the time of a visit in August, 1799: Our cousin, the Duke, arrived immediately the next morning. [...]
 After he left us, I visited the Dowager Duchess, the aunt of my consort.
 She is an agreeable, highly educated and well respected lady, but by now so old that she has almost lost her memory.

 Philippine Charlotte left to the Wolfenbüttel Library her own collection of 4,000 volumes.

+She is buried in Braunschweig Cathedral.

+Two paintings now in the Wittum Palace in Weimar depict Philippine Charlotte with her little dog next to a harpsichord – a style later adopted for a portrait of her daughter Anna Amalia, located in the same place.
+A fireplace screen embroidered by the Duchess is located in the concert room of the New Palace in Potsdam.